metalsmith/markdown/Readme.md

     $ npm install metalsmith-markdown

+## Options

+  All [Marked](https://github.com/chjj/marked) options are supported.

+  There is an additional optional option `markerAttribute` which specifies a page data attribute to set on all markdown files.
+This allows for templates to identify content that came from markdown vs html or some other templating language.

 ## CLI Usage

-  Install via npm and then add the `metalsmith-markdown` key to your `metalsmith.json` plugins with any [Marked](https://github.com/chjj/marked) options you want, like so:
+  Install via npm and then add the `metalsmith-markdown` key to your `metalsmith.json` plugins with any options you want, like so:

 ```json
 {